eliffisik/pdfly-tools/README.md

 ## AI Summary Notes

 AI Summary requires `OPENAI_API_KEY`.
 It extracts readable text from the uploaded PDF and sends that text to OpenAI for summarization.
-If the OpenAI account has no API quota or billing is not configured, the app will return a quota or rate limit error.
+If the OpenAI account has no API quota or billing is not configured, the app returns a quota or rate limit error.

 ## Privacy Notes